 Requests for pre-review feedback should include a table of contents or outline for the submission as well as an indication of the level of detail you intend to provide for each section (e.g., final study report for study x, literature regarding item y, validation data generated from x).
 Requests for pre-review feedback should be submitted at least 30 days prior to submission of the technical section.

 Pre-review feedback is intended to prevent rejection of submissions due to incomplete information and to ensure you have an adequate understanding of CVM expectations to generate high-quality submissions.
-In the event that a sponsor repeatedly requests pre-review feedback for the same type of submission or question, or repeatedly submits poor quality submissions despite assistance through pre-review feedback, we may elect to cease providing pre-review feedback until the sponsor asks new questions or submission quality improves.
+In the event that a developer repeatedly requests pre-review feedback for the same type of submission or question, or repeatedly submits poor quality submissions despite assistance through pre-review feedback, we may elect to cease providing pre-review feedback until the developer asks new questions or submission quality improves.